imprint

 What types of cookies are there?

-The question of which cookies we use in particular depends on the services used and is clarified in the following sections of the data protection declaration.
-At this point we would like to briefly discuss the different types of HTTP cookies.
+The question of which cookies we use in particular depends on the services used and is clarified in the following sections of the privacy policy.
+At this point, we would like to briefly explain the different types of HTTP cookies.

 There are 4 types of cookies: